Community Volunteer Projects

 - Sign and submit a Children’s Home Confidentiality Agreement.

 - Complete but do not sign the Criminal Justice Information Systems – CJIS Livescan Fingerprinting Imaging Service.
 Take the CJIS form to an approved provider.
 The list of locations, their hours, and payment methods can be found on this Maryland Department of Public Safety & Correctional Services webpage.
-The 2021 minimum state fee for this service is $29.25; however, private providers may add service charges.
+The minimum state fee for this service is $49.25; however, private providers may add service charges.
+To avoid these additional charges, we suggest using the CJIS Storefront located at 6776 Reisterstown Road, Suite 102, Baltimore, MD.

 - Complete the State of Maryland-Child Protective Services Program Consent for Release of Information CPS Background/Adam Walsh Background Clearance Request.
 Please fill in your answers to Section II.
 The information must be typed/printed.
 Then save and email the form to Sharon Moore.
 Set up a time for you to come by and have the form notarized by Sharon.